-A well-functioning economy is a powerful force for good — more labor force participation generates more and better ideas, and ideas generate growth.
+A well-functioning economy is a powerful force for good — more labor force participation generates more and better ideas, and better ideas generate more growth.
 Talent and intelligence are uniformly distributed across demographics, but African Americans have more difficulty getting jobs and building wealth than whites.
 It is important that those with low incomes be able to move up through hard work and good choices, and those with high incomes take hits for the opposite, but inequality of opportunities can develop in the absence of mobility.
 This is unfortunate both because equality of opportunities is good in itself, and because it is creates more opportunities overall in the economy, as well as other areas including this site’s other theme of sustainability.

 All Americans are afforded the rights of life, liberty, and property, making the damage done to businesses during protests regrettable.
 But it would be wrong to prioritize one of those rights at the expense of others — liberty requires a balance between a state strong enough to protect individuals, and a society strong enough to keep the state from becoming despotic.
 Legitimate political power is rooted not in its ability to wield violence and coercion over citizens, but rather in the decisions by free and equal individuals to recognize it as such, and the fact that so many Americans feel they have been denied their rights, let alone any avenues to express their aspirations, is no less regrettable.
 Below is a non-exhaustive list of resources for further reading (please submit similar links that you know of in the comments of this post, or via our Contact page):